Streggs/operation-lone-star-sdid/README.md

 ## Key Findings

 - Construction experienced the most severe downturn among all examined industries, showing significant declines across all three key metrics: total establishments, average weekly wages, and total employment.
-- In the tested border counties, a drop in total establishments occurred across most studied industries, with the exception of administration & support (NAICS 56) and wholesale trade (NAICS 42), neither of which reached statistical significance.
+- In the tested border counties, a drop in total establishments occurred across most studied industries, with the exception of Administrative & Support (NAICS 56) and Wholesale Trade (NAICS 42), neither of which reached statistical significance.
 - Beyond these findings, the remaining industries showed no statistically significant declines in either wages or employment.

 ## Data